esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 - **TRANSACTION_IFR**
   - _SW access_: r0
   - _Description_: interrupt flag register for transaction interrupts.
 It is set to '1' when the transaction interrupts are enabled and the transaction is completed.
 It is cleared when it's read by the CPU in the IRQ handler.
-This feature enables the handler to identify which channel raised the interrupt, more on this mechanism in the functional description paragraph.
+This feature enables the handler to identify which channel raised the interrupt, as explained [here](#interrupts).

 <hr>